mhadimedia/mhadimedia.github.io/content/posts/question-everything/index.md

 The mistake this classmate made was not to ask questions, it was to not listen to the responses.
 And it's not even his fault - as humans, we naturally become defensive.
 If anything we say is proven wrong, we have an instinct to fight back.

 That instinct is something that needs to be controlled.
+We should question everything, but be opening to learning.

-We should question everything, but be opening to learning, and be open to being proven wrong.
+And the hardest part = we should always be open to being proven wrong.